MussaCharles/docs/docs/generated/actions/deliver.md

 )
 ```

 You can also provide these values by creating files in a `metadata/trade_representative_contact_information/` directory.
 The file names must match the pattern `<key>.txt` (e.g. `first_name.txt`, `address_line1.txt` etc.).
 The contents of each file will be used as the value for the matching key.
-Values provided in the `Deliverfile` or `Fastfile` will be take priority over values from these files.
+Values provided in the `Deliverfile` or `Fastfile` will take priority over values from these files.

 `is_displayed_on_app_store` is the option on App Store Connect described as: `Display Trade Representative Contact Information on the Korean App Store`